Capital One Spark Miles Select for Business Pros and Cons

 If you’re in need of a new business credit card, one popular choice is the Capital One Spark Miles Select for Business.
 Since the card you choose has a big effect on the amount of travel rewards you earn and your redemption opportunities, it’s important to pick one that fits your needs.

 While the Capital One Spark Miles Select for Business is a good card, it won’t be right for everyone.
 It is important to consider how different business credit cards report to the credit bureaus.
 Check out our review to figure out whether you should apply or keep looking.
+If you have a fair credit score, the Capital One® Spark® Classic for Business is a better option.

 Features of the Capital One Spark Miles Select for Business